Synods of Aachen (816–819): Canons and canonesses

 Another important aspect was to define monks and canons in relation to one another and to end the mixing of the two lifestyles which had begun in the eighth century.
 There had been attempts at this for some time already - the rule of Chrodegang of Metz issued around 755 had closely anticipated this standardisation - but there had been only limited success.
 In Aachen, Louis the Pious demanded that the rules for the communal life of canons should be collected from the old books.
 Some bishops were not convinced of the necessity of this, but such a collection was nevertheless created, which was agreed to by the council.
-This consisted of a rule for canons (Institutio canonicorum) and one for canonesses (Institutio sanctimonitalium).
+This consisted of a rule for canons (Institutio canonicorum) and one for canonesses (Institutio sanctimonialium).

 The canons were required to celebrate general services and the liturgy of the hours and to maintain a communal life in an enclosed area, which was required to include a common dormitory and a common dining hall.
 Unlike monks and nuns, canons were permitted to keep personal possessions, though personal poverty was to be the ideal for them too.
 They would not be allowed to lay aside any lifelong vows.
 Provosts would oversee canonical communities.
 In many respects, the lives of canonesses was similarly regulated, but their communities were to be led by Abbesses.

 The first Stift communities were established in 816 and 817.
 In the following two centuries it was often unclear in practice whether a particular Stift was an order of canonesses of a nunnery.